K7MDL2/IC-705-BLE-Serial-Example/README.md

 1. IC705_ESP32_BLE_client_uart:  This is the simplest demo if pairing and reconnecting to an IC-705 using BLE.
 With the radio in pairing mode, turn on your device and it will silently pair.
 Once paired, it will reconnect upon any disconnect.
 It is a one shot deal and won't auto-recover from disconnects, you must reset the device each time to connect.
 It reads frequency and PTT status, nothing else.

 2. IC-705_BLE_Decoder_Simple: This an extended version of the simple program above.
 Nothing fancy but it will auto-reconnect a soon as it can find the server again.
 I may add a few features but it is largely done, serving its purpose for now.
 This and the UART example above were tested on a M5Stack Core3-SE.
 The CPU model is new and the IO libraries are still catching up.
 I have not yet got the HMI encoder and 4In/8Out module working.
 Or the USB Host moduleyet, just have not tested that yet.
+Be sure you do not have the ESP32_BLE_Arduino library loaded, use the built in BLE lib.

 3. M5Stack_Core_Basic_CI-V_Band_Decoder.
 This is BT Classic SPP and USB Host.
 The USB Host code example I built on supports several CPU types and I left that code in place for the case I want to later try this on Pico or some other model.
 I need to get a working package done soon so went with the old Core Basic module which has no BLE.
 I use USB Host Serial and 4In/8out modules plus a DIN or PLC base so I can mount it.
 The HMI Encoder/Switch module also works when I am ready for it.
 UI has Frequency, band, PTT, Xvtr, Time, dater, grid square and menu buttons.
 This one is a work in progress, the 2 above are mostly done as examples.